Lake Louise Overview

 Snow drifting down in the winter months creates much more than just a lovely backdrop for sharing a kiss and a cup of tea by the lake.
 Lace up your boots for downhill skiing or snowboarding or enjoy romantic horse-drawn sleigh rides and even try mushing through the woods on a dog sled.
 Then with the spring thaw and summer sun come even more natural adventure as you watch majestic animals in their spectacular environment.
 You’ll spring to life as well with scenic drives to glaciers and surrounding villages, wonderful strolls to pick wildflowers that blossom in alpine meadows, world-class golfing, hiking, fishing and so much more.

-Lake Louise is brimming with natural wonder and excitement for honeymooners who enjoy adrenaline-pumping adventure to go along with their passion.
-Take your love outdoors for sport and splendor on a getaway you won’t ever forget in the shadow of the spectacular Rockies.
+Lake Louise is brimming with natural wonder and excitement for honeymooners with a passion for adrenaline-pumping adventure.
+Take your love for sport and splendor on a getaway you won’t ever forget in the shadow of the spectacular Rockies.

 - GET WET AND WILD.
 Whitewater rafting around the Lake Louise area provides tailored opportunities for adventure regardless of your expertise.
 Most tours provide all required equipment as well as any necessary instruction.
 The Canadian Rockies were meant to be explored like this!